sethgrid/fakettp/README.md

 Sample Usage
 ------------

 From the source or compiled binary, just set the response you want.
 Note that you can pass in multiple headers to be returned by using `-header` repeatedly.
 You can also limit which methods the hyjacking will affect with multiple `-method` parameters.
+You can also choose to match against a pattern string if you additionally pass in the `-pattern_match` flag.

 Hyjac a single endpoint and proxy all other calls: